 Figure 1 illustrates how mobile networks now cover most of the population all over the world.
 Except for Sub-Saharan Africa, the share of the population lacking mobile telephony coverage does not exceed five per cent in any region.
 For many people in developing countries, mobile phones are often the only way of accessing the Internet and they have allowed the poorest to become connected.
 Increasingly, they are being directly used for economic purposes, supporting entrepreneurship, empowerment and financial inclusion.
 For example, the number of registered (GSMA, 2017).accounts worldwide reached 690 million in 2017, an increase of 25 per cent from 2016

 Faster and more reliable Internet and mobile services are important for allowing access to more sophisticated content that can add more value for the business sector.
-Whileor newer wireless systems are prevalent in most regions, older systems are still widespread in Africa and Western Asia.
+Whileor newer wireless systems are prevalent in most regions, older systems are still widespread in Africa and other regions.

 Notes: Geographic regions follow M49 classification.
 Some missing values estimated by logistic regression models by mobile technology.